 Before you make a submission

-Before making a submission about a Development Application (DA) you should inspect the plans and read any accompanying information so you are clear on the details.
+Before making a submission about a Development Application (DA) you should inspect the plans (on Councils' website) and read any accompanying information so you are clear on the details.
 The applicant will most likely be your neighbour or their consultant, so you may be able to clarify details or resolve any concerns by discussing it with them directly.
 The following information will provide you with the necessary details around viewing and submitting a DA.

 View applications on exhibition